yandex-cloud/docs/en/managed-mongodb/qa/general.md

 #### What happens when a DBMS version becomes deprecated? {#dbms-deprecated}

-One month after the database version becomes deprecated, {{ mmg-short-name }} automatically sends email notifications to the owners of DB clusters created with this version.
+One month after the database version becomes deprecated, Managed Service for MongoDB automatically sends email notifications to the owners of DB clusters created with this version.

 New hosts can no longer be created using deprecated DBMS versions.
 Seven days within such notification for minor versions and one month for major versions, the database clusters are automatically upgraded to the next supported version.
 Deprecated major versions are upgraded even if you have disabled their automatic updates.

 #### How is the cost of usage calculated for a database host? {#db-cost}

-In {{ mmg-short-name }}, the usage cost is calculated based on the following parameters:
+In Managed Service for MongoDB, the usage cost is calculated based on the following parameters:

 - Selected host class.
 - Size of the storage reserved for the database host.